Dinamiko/dk-white-label/README.md

 # DK White Label
-This repo is where all development happens, feel free to create a new issue or an improvement idea.
-Pull requests are welcome as well :)

 ### run tests
 IMPORTANT: don't run the tests in a production WordPress site, database is deleted and recreated on each test run.